 30 July 2020: We’ve updated the article with helpful comments from past readers.
 Thanks for all your contributions!

 Available solutions online are often incomplete, inaccurate, or outdated (Unity Remote was released more than 4 years ago, and the Android development scene is very different from how it was then), so you often have to piece solutions from multiple sources to get one that works.
-Hence, after recently grappling with getting Unity Remote to work on a handful of my own computers, I’ve decided to write an article outlining the most important steps for getting Unity Remote to work.
-Hopefully, this will save you from having to do over 9000 Google searches like I did.
+After grappling for hours to get Unity Remote working on multiple computers (and a lot of frustration), I’ve decided to write a set of articles to save you the same frustration.
+Hopefully, this will save you from 9000 Google searches and a damaged keyboard.

 If you’re working on a Unity project on the default, free Unity license, you’re only allowed to have a maximum of 3 people (and a storage limit of 1GB) on Unity Collaborate.
 While you can work around the headcount limitation by adding and removing members as and when they need to make a commit, it can quickly become a tremendous hassle.
 Hence, for those not willing to pay for a Unity license, a cheap and easy way to go around both the personnel and storage limit is to use GitHub Desktop for collaboration.